belle2/basf2/mva/doc/index-01-mva.rst

 MVA package
 ===========

-.. tip:: For a hands-on lesson with the MVA package, take a look at lesson :ref:`online_book_cs_bdt`.
+.. tip:: For a hands-on introductory lesson with the MVA package, see :ref:`online_book_cs_bdt`.

 Overview
 --------